Journal for Partial Payment and Trade-In of Vehicle incl. Depreciation

 Since we are trading in a car worth $17,000 ($22,000 - $5,000) AND we are paying $12,500, we are giving over a total value of $29,500.

 What are we getting in return?
 A new car worth $20,000.

-FYI depreciation and accumulated depreciation are not covered in detail on this website.
-Check out our official basic accounting books where you can find detailed (yet simple) explanations and numerous questions and exercises to fully test you on depreciation.
+FYI depreciation and accumulated depreciation are not really covered in detail on this website.
+Check out our official basic accounting books where you can find detailed but simple explanations as well as numerous exercises to test you fully on depreciation.